jaykaru/AzureBicepLearning/README.md

 ## How It Works
 - The App Service sends telemetry data (requests, exceptions, performance metrics) to Application Insights using the Instrumentation Key.
 - Application Insights processes and visualizes the data, enabling proactive monitoring and alerting.

+---

+# Section 3:
+**SqlServer** and **SqlDatabase** resource created using Bicep. **KeyVault** resource created using Azure portal and secret created to store database password.
+Database access the password using **getSecret()**, which call the secret and reads the password to login to the database.
+**SQLServer Firewall Rules** used to whitelist the IP address inorder to restrict unauthorised access to database SqlServer.

+In order for ARM to read the secret from Key Vault, KeyVault Access Policy was used with Azure Resource Manager for template deployment.
+In this option ARM can read the secret from key vault.
+RBAC is failing to get secret eventhough Rolebase Access permission is given to Key Vault Admin role.

+---
+# Section 4:

+**Module** Bicep created to call all child modules.
+Created module for each of the resource which calls the child module and deploy the resources in Azure.

+---

+# Section 5:

+Parameters created using key word **param** to store the values and refer the name in the resources created.

+In order to deploy **Multiple Environment**, Created Dev,Stage,Prod resourcegroups using Bicep template at france-central location at subscription level and have created dev,stage & prod parameters json files which contains parameter values for Appserviceplan, Appservice, AppInsight, SqlServerName, DatabaseName & AdminLogin.

+---